NavneelSinghal/Adaptive-Sampling-Networks/README.md

 The loss is defined as:
 $$\mathcal{L} = D_{KL}(P_{\text{target}} || P_{\text{pred}}) + \gamma \sum_{i \in \text{truncated}} P_{\text{pred}, i}$$

-### 3\.
-Further Training

-Please see `Planned Features` for details on TODOs for further training.

 ## Model Architectures

-There are three different sampler architectures of increasing complexity.
+There are three different sampler architectures of increasing complexity defined in `src/models.py`.

 1.  **`LocalProbabilityTransform`**:

   * **Description**: The simplest model.
-It applies a learned transformation to each log-probability value independently using a small MLP (`SwiGLUMLP`).
+It applies a learned transformation to each log-probability value independently using a small MLP.
 It also learns a soft truncation gate.
   * **Can Learn**: Simple transformations like temperature scaling, epsilon sampling, and polynomial functions of the log-probabilities.

 2.  **`SimpleDistributionAwareTransform`**: